Kettle Moraine State Forest - Southern Unit at Whitewater Lake: Clifford Messinger Dry Prairie and Savanna Preserve

+The Clifford Messinger Dry Prairie and Savanna Preserve is a State Natural Area of Wisconsin that covers 254 acres.
+It consists of several different locations in the Southern Unit and features sections of restored prairie and savanna.
+This preserve is SNA, or State Natural Area, number 230.
+The plants found here are common fixtures in prairie ecosystems, such as side-oats grama, goldenrod, and blazing-star.
 The Wisconsin DNR owns this SNA and manages occasional controlled burns to mimic natural fires that are beneficial to the native prairie and oak savanna habitats found here.

 A section of this State Natural Area is located alongside Whitewater Lake and adjoins the surrounding forest area.

 Ice Age Trail

 The Ice Age Trail is a volunteer-maintained National Scenic Trail found in Wisconsin that spans approximately 1,200 miles and 31 counties.
 It is a work in progress with new land continuously being added or improved upon to restore and protect the natural ecosystems found along it while establishing more sections of trail.
 The trail is designed to follow the path that the last glaciers carved on the land as they passed through Wisconsin.
 A section of this trail extends past Whitewater Lake.

-Whitewater Effigy Mounds Preserve

-Located just several miles from Whitewater Lake is the Whitewater Effigy Mounds Preserve.
-This is a protected natural area designated to preserve a site of cultural significance to the Native Americans that once occupied the land there.